lunzheng-li/gender-discrimination-hiring/README.md

 # gender-discrimination-hiring
-This repo contains the code for obtaining the necessary data for the following paper:
+This repo contains codes for obtaining the necessary data for the following paper:

 #### *Li K.*, *L. Li*, *W. Si* and *Z. Xu* (2022) "**Childbearing Age and Gender Discrimination in Hiring Decisions: A Large-scale Field Experiment**"